mickey7799/SearchRestaurants/README.md

 **1. Responsive Design.**

-**2. Search functionality added to search restaurants from API calls.**
+**2. Search functionality for restaurants based on dropdown options and data fetched from API calls.**